Aleksandar Hemon

 Aleksandar Hemon (Александар Xeмoн; born September 9, 1964) is a Bosnian-American author, essayist, critic, television writer, and screenwriter.
 He is best known for the novels Nowhere Man (2002) and The Lazarus Project (2008), and his scriptwriting as a co-writer of The Matrix Resurrections (2021).

 He frequently publishes in The New Yorker and has also written for Esquire, The Paris Review, the Op-Ed page of The New York Times, and the Sarajevo magazine BH Dani.

 Hemon is also a musician, distributing his Electronica work under the pseudonym "Cielo Hemon."

 Early life

 Hemon was born in Sarajevo, Bosnia and Herzegovina, then Yugoslavia, to a father of partial Ukrainian descent and a Bosnian Serb mother.
 Hemon's great-grandfather, Teodor Hemon, came to Bosnia from Western Ukraine prior to World War I, when both countries were a part of the Austro-Hungarian Empire.

 Biography

 Hemon graduated from the University of Sarajevo and was a published writer in former Yugoslavia by the time he was 26.

 Since 1992 he has lived in the United States, where he found himself as a tourist and became stranded at the outbreak of the war in Bosnia.
 In the U.S. he worked as a Greenpeace canvasser, sandwich assembly-line worker, bike messenger, graduate student in English literature, bookstore salesperson, and ESL teacher.
 He earned his master's degree from Northwestern University in 1996.

-He is the winner of a MacArthur Foundation grant.
+He was awarded a MacArthur Foundation grant in 2004.